candrdk/BozoEngine/README.md

 # Bozo Engine
-What kinda bozo would try to write an engine from scratch?

-## What
 Small `Vulkan 1.3` engine written in my spare time.
 The goal is to implement a real-time physically based deferred renderer along with some basic rendering techniques.

 ## Why